Tactical-Planning/Tactics-Demo/README.md

 The project was designed and implemented almost entirely by pair coding, both developers working on a single machine, trading roles occasionally.
 Near the end of development of the current build, tasks were split up and handled by utilizing this Git repository.

+A playable build of the game can be downloaded at https://tactical-planning.itch.io/tactics-demo

 ## Controls:

 ### Keyboard: